Robby-Codes/Practice-Picture-Swapping/README.md

 # Practice-Picture-Swapping
-A simple homepage I used to practice some of my basic coding skills.
-It showcases different images.
+A practice project I used to review some fundamentals using a course.